 I have some great news to share: My collaborative art quilt, Abandoned Water Structure has been selected for purchase by the City of Seattle for the Seattle Public Utilities’ Portable Works Collection.
 This collection is part of the City of Seattle’s Public Art Collection.

-Abandoned Water Structure was designed and pieced by myself using recycled silk and linen garment manufacturing scraps and samples; then it was brilliantly quilted by Betty Anne Guadalupe.
+Abandoned Water Structure was created using recycled silk and linen garment manufacturing scraps and samples.

 THE CALL FOR ENTRY